watadani-byte/character-identity-protocol/docs/whitepaper_v1.md

 This property is particularly relevant for production workflows that span multiple tools — for example, initial character development in one system, iterative scene generation in another, and final post-processing in a third.
 CIP provides the governance layer that maintains identity continuity across these transitions.

 The operational implication for IP asset management is significant.
 Character identity assets in generative AI production environments are not defined by a prompt or a model configuration, but by a validated anchor image and the governance protocol that governs its use.
-This reframes character asset management from a prompt engineering problem to an operational governance problem — one that CIP is specifically designed to address.
+This reframes character asset management in generative systems from a prompt engineering problem into an operational governance problem — the problem space CIP is designed to govern.